 Joyful singers of all backgrounds join voices to contribute special musical offerings to Hope’s worship services.
 New singers are always welcome to bolster the sound and harmony.
 Rehearsals are usually weekly on Wednesday evenings.
 Handbell ringers provide occasional offerings, as well.

 Hope makes a major effort to feed the hungry and needy every Monday from 2:30 to 3:30 pm.
-A committed group of 8-10 volunteers accesses the Capitol Area Food Bank and distributes canned goods, fresh fruits and vegetables, and bread with a friendly and generous spirit.
+A committed group of 8-10 volunteers accesses the Central Texas Food Bank and distributes canned goods, fresh fruits and vegetables, and bread with a friendly and generous spirit.

 This group of devoted artisans meets twice a month to put their skill and talent to good use.
 One prominent outcome is the Prayers-and-Squares ministry that provides beautiful quilts, accompanied by the individual prayers of the congregation tied into each knot, for those living in challenging and terminal situations.